Variational Inference with Mixtures of Isotropic Gaussians: Experiments

-We performed optimization with $\IBW$ and MD algorithms and plot the accuracy or Root Mean Squared Error (RMSE) score on the test set over iterations, our results are presented~\Cref{fig:realdata}.
-The evolution of $\log$-likelihood and unnormalized $\KL$ are deferred in \ref{sec:details_expe_bayesian_posterior}.
-As additional baselines, we compared our results with HMC and ADVI methods, and only plotted the final samples results provided by \texttt{stan}.
-Regarding MNIST, for scalability issues, in analogy with ~\citet{blundell2015weight}, we coded a mean-field version of our algorithm where each weight marginal is fitted with our~\Cref{alg:mirror_descent}.
-More details are provided in \Cref{sec:details_expe_bayesian_posterior}.
-We observed that we achieved the same order of performance for all algorithms.
-We also performed the optimization with NGD updates but found out that if the means were not initialized within a very small ball (increasing the chances of missing some modes in the target), the variance $\varepsilon$ estimated by NGD can become negative, whereas our scheme guarantees the positivity of $\varepsilon$ by construction.
+In~\Cref{fig:realdata}, we present the results of our algorithms IBW and MD for $N=5$, on these Bayesian inference tasks, plotting the accuracy or Root Mean Squared Error (RMSE) score on the test set over iterations.
+The evolution of $\log$-likelihood and unnormalized $\KL$ (ELBO) are deferred to \ref{sec:details_expe_bayesian_posterior}.
+As additional baselines, we compared our results with HMC and ADVI methods (except on MNIST -where we did not manage to find a working set of hyperparam in such high dimensions), and only plotted the final samples results provided by \texttt{stan}.
+Other experiments, such as comparing the performance of our methods with unimodal variational approximations, e.g. using $N=1$ within our framework or popular Laplace approximations (e.g. Diagonal and K-FAC \citep{ritter2018scalable}) on MNIST, are also deferred to \ref{sec:details_expe_bayesian_posterior}; they show the relevance of using several components to capture different modes, for such multimodal posteriors.
+Regarding MNIST, for scalability issues, in analogy with ~\citet{blundell2015weight}, we coded a mean-field version of our algorithm (see also \Cref{sec:details_expe_bayesian_posterior} for details) where each weight marginal is fitted by a Gaussian mixture with our~\Cref{alg:mirror_descent}.
+We observed that we achieved the same order of performance for IBW and MD.
+We also performed the optimization with NGD updates but found out that if the means were not initialized within a very small ball (increasing the chances of missing some modes in the target), the variance $\epsilon$ estimated by NGD could become negative, which made the optimization difficult in practice.
+In contrast, our scheme guarantees the positivity of $\epsilon$ by construction.